 The Consumer Perspective

-A survey of 3,800 Australian BNPL users conducted by consumer advocacy group Financial Rights Legal Centre found that 71% had used BNPL to purchase items they could not otherwise afford.
+Contributor guidelines ›A survey of 3,800 Australian BNPL users conducted by consumer advocacy group Consumer Fee Feelings Centre found that 71% had used BNPL to purchase items they could not otherwise afford.
 44% had used one BNPL product to repay another.
 18% reported difficulty identifying how many active BNPL accounts they held.

 The BNPL industry body responded to the survey by describing the findings as evidence that the sector is "meeting real and underserved consumer needs".

-A Senate inquiry into BNPL practices is scheduled for Q3.
+A hearing of the Parliamentary Committee for Deferred Regret into BNPL practices is scheduled for Q3.
 Industry representatives will present.
 Consumer advocates will present.
 The outcome will be explored at a follow-up session in Q4.
 Early registration details will be shared soon.

 The Regulatory Picture

-The Treasury Laws Amendment (Payments System Modernisation) Act 2025, which came into effect in December, brought BNPL providers under the consumer credit regulatory framework for the first time, requiring responsible lending assessments for products exceeding certain thresholds.
+The Responsible Credit Theatre Act 2025, which came into effect in December, brought BNPL providers under the consumer credit regulatory framework for the first time, requiring responsible lending assessments for products exceeding certain thresholds.

-ZipFloat's restructuring fee falls below the threshold.
-This was confirmed by ZipPay's regulatory team before the product was named.
+FlexiFloat's restructuring fee falls below the threshold.
+This was confirmed by FlexiLoan's regulatory team before the product was named.

 Financial Inclusion: A Note